 Art Gallery Handbook, 1999.

-Ewen McDonald (Australia) (Editor), The Art Gallery of New South Wales collections, Sydney, 1994, 150 (colour illus.).
+Renée Free, The Art Gallery of New South Wales Collections, 'The Western Heritage, Renaissance to Twentieth Century', pg.
+108-172, Sydney, 1994, 150 (colour illus.).

-Renée Free, Modernism 1900-1950 - Prints and Drawings from the Collection, Sydney, 1994. no catalogue numbers
+Renée Free, Modernism 1900-1950: prints and drawings from the collection, Sydney, 1994. no catalogue numbers

-The edge of the world, Art Gallery of New South Wales, 05 Jul 1985–25 Aug 1985.
+The edge of the world, Art Gallery of New South Wales, Sydney, 05 Jul 1985–25 Aug 1985

-Five years on: a selection of acquisitions 1981-1986, Art Gallery of New South Wales, 26 Sep 1986–23 Nov 1986.
+Five years on: a selection of acquisitions 1981-1986, Art Gallery of New South Wales, Sydney, 26 Sep 1986–23 Nov 1986

-Prints in Germany 1880-1940, Art Gallery of New South Wales, 28 Oct 1989–07 Jan 1990
+Prints in Germany 1880-1940, Art Gallery of New South Wales, Sydney, 28 Oct 1989–07 Jan 1990

-Modernism 1900-1950 - Prints and Drawings from the Collection, Art Gallery of New South Wales, 23 Jul 1994–25 Sep 1994.
+Modernism 1900-1950: prints and drawings from the collection, Art Gallery of New South Wales, Sydney, 23 Jul 1994–25 Sep 1994